danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

 * In the object's cleanup function the same spinlock only needs to be held right around when the weak references are removed from the lookup structure.
-The lock critical section is no longer needlessly enlarged.
+The lock critical section is no longer needlessly enlarged, we're back to protecting data instead of code.

-The locking does not leak beyond the lookup structure and it's associated code any more, unlike with <code>kref_put_mutex()</code> and similar approaches.
+With both together the locking does no longer leak beyond the lookup structure and it's associated code any more, unlike with <code>kref_put_mutex()</code> and similar approaches.
 Thankfully <code>kref_get_unless_zero()</code> has become the much more popular approach since it was added 10 years ago!

 ## Locking Antipattern: Confusing Object Lifetime and Data Consistency

-We've now seen a few examples where the [no locking patterns from level 0](#level-0-no-locking) collide in annoying ways when more locking is added to the point where we seem to violate the [principle to protect data, not code](/2022/07/locking-engineering.html#protect-data-not-code).
-It's worth to look at this a bit closer, since we can generalize what's going on here to a fairly abstract antipattern.
+We've now seen a few examples where the ["no locking" patterns from level 0](#level-0-no-locking) collide in annoying ways when more locking is added to the point where we seem to violate the [principle to protect data, not code](/2022/07/locking-engineering.html#protect-data-not-code).
+It's worth to look at this a bit closer, since we can generalize what's going on here to a fairly high-level antipattern.

-The key insight is that the no locking patterns all rely memory barrier primitives in disguise, not classic locks, to synchronize access between multiple threads.
+The key insight is that the "no locking" patterns all rely on memory barrier primitives in disguise, not classic locks, to synchronize access between multiple threads.
 In the case of the [single owner pattern](#locking-pattern-single-owner) there might also be blocking semantics